parcel-bundler/website/src/features/scope-hoisting.md

 summary: What scope hoisting is and how it enables smaller builds and ESM output
 ---

+Parcel can remove unused JS code with both CommonJS and ES modules, and unused [CSS modules classes](/languages/postcss/#css-modules-tree-shaking).

 ## Tips for smaller/faster builds

 ### Wrapped Assets

 There are a few cases where an asset needs to be _wrapped_, that is moved inside a function.
-This negates the advantages of scope-hoisting because moving the exports into the top-level was our original objective.
+This negates some advantages of scope-hoisting.

 - If a top-level `return` statement or `eval` are being used or a `module` variable is used freely (`module.exports` is fine), we cannot add it into the top-level scope (because `return` would stop the execution of the whole bundle and `eval` might use variables that have been renamed).

-- If an asset is imported conditionally (or generally in a try/catch, a function an if statement) using CommonJS `require`, this isn't possible with the ESM syntax), we cannot add it into the top-level scope because its content should only be execute when it is actually required.
+- If an asset is imported conditionally (or generally in a try/catch, a function an if statement) using CommonJS `require` (this isn't possible with the ESM syntax), we cannot add it into the top-level scope because its content should only be execute when it is actually required.

 ### `sideEffects: false`

-When `sideEffects: false` is specified in the `package.json`, Parcel can skip processing some assets entirely (e.g. not transpiling the `lodash` function that weren't imported) or not include them in the output bundle at all (e.g. because that asset merely does reexporting).
+When `sideEffects: false` is specified in `package.json` (in most cases of some library), Parcel can skip processing some assets entirely (e.g. not even transpiling the `lodash` function that weren't imported) or not include them in the output bundle at all (e.g. because that asset merely does reexporting).

 ## Motivation and Advantages of Scope Hoisting